Darxo/Hardened/README.md

 - The tooltips of your attributes now display your Base Attribute value and the difference between that Base value and your current value
 - Settlements now display a tooltip showing how many days ago you last visited that location
 - The Retinue-Slot Event will now trigger shortly after you unlock a new slot and will no longer replace a regular event.
+- Distance text in rumors and contracts now display the tile distance range in brackets
+- Slightly Lower the volume of the sfx of the annoying kid calling out for his daddy

 ## Fixes